cubex-legacy/Documentation/README.md

 =============

 ## Documentation Rules
-- Ensure all filenames are lowercase
+- ensure all filenames are lowercase
-- add any new docs to contents.md for cubex.io
+- add any new docs to contents.md for http://cubex.io